tridubire/tridubire.github.io/src/pages/about.md

   </div>
 </ul>
 <div style="margin: 0;">
 Whilst not as prominently used in agriculture, <em>T. dubium</em> holds potential in supporting sustainable agricultural practices and may be useful in areas with poor soil fertility, where other clover species may struggle to establish.
-Further <em>T. dubium</em> is noted for its frost tolerance, as well as its production of condensed tannins said to reduce bloat in ruminants. (<a href="/about/#references">5, 6</a>)</div>
+Further, <em>T. dubium</em> is noted for its frost tolerance, as well as its production of condensed tannins said to reduce bloat in ruminants. (<a href="/about/#references">5, 6</a>)</div>

 ## Project overview
 TRIDUBIRE aims to assess the genetic diversity within and between Irish populations of <em>T. dubium</em>, offering insights into the species' adaptive potential amidst environmental changes.
 As part of this, we will sample from both mainland and outlying island populations, evaluating gene flow and assessing population connectivity.